dockstore/dockstore/.github/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 * Before submitting, please read ensure that your code passes the style guide and tests.
 See the GitHub status checks on your PR for more details.
+Note that until we resolve [this](https://github.com/dockstore/dockstore/issues/3541) issue, a large number of integration tests will fail.

 #### **Do you intend to add a new feature or change an existing one?**